 The Department of Art and Art History at CSU has a long and rich history.
 In 1894, the institution authorized the development of the Domestic Economy Program, which later paved the way for the Art Department.

-Miss Theodosia Ammons became the first overseer of the Domestic Economics program at CSU, which launched in the 1895-96 school year.
-Miss Ammons sought to provide the young women of Colorado with both practical skills and a well-rounded education within the College of Agriculture.
-The program offered courses in cooking, chemistry, and bacteriology, along with courses in the applied arts, such as sewing, decorating, and paper arts.
+Theodosia Ammons became the first overseer of the Domestic Economics program at CSU, which launched during the 1895-96 school year.
+Ammons sought to provide the young women of Colorado with both practical skills and a well-rounded education within the College of Agriculture.
+The program offered lessons in cooking, chemistry, and bacteriology, along with courses in the applied arts, such as sewing, decorating, and paper arts.

-Originally, the Department of Art at CSU was housed in the Old Main building on campus, however tragedy struck in the spring of 1970 when Old Main was burned to the ground in an act of suspected arson – the culminating event to a year of social tension and upheaval in Fort Collins and across the nation.
+Originally, CSU’s Department of Art was housed in the Old Main building on campus.
+Tragedy struck in the spring of 1970 when Old Main was burned to the ground in an act of suspected arson – the culminating event to a year of social tension and upheaval in Fort Collins and across the nation.

 Below, you will find a video outlining some key points in the Department’s history: